appbaseio/appbase-droid/README.md

 ## Example

-Link to an example app built with `appbase-droid`.
+Checkout [an example app](https://github.com/appbaseio-apps/AndroidSampleApp) built with `appbase-droid`.

 ## How To Run Locally